-Information on Academic Misconduct Policies, Procedures, and Progression Appeals for Students Section H of the Spring 2023 UNE Student Handbook can be found on pages 59-61.

-If a decision is made by the MSOT Student Development Committee and upheld by the Program Director regarding a change in academic progression (Dismissal or Deceleration), students should follow procedures on page 60.
-If a student wishes to appeal a decision regarding academic progression they must do so by submitting an academic appeal to the WCHP Dean's office within 7 business days of being notified of the change in academic progression.
+Information on Academic Misconduct Policies, Procedures, and Progression Appeals for Students Section H of the UNE Student Handbook.
+If a decision is made by the OT Student Development Committee and upheld by the Program Director regarding a change in academic progression (Dismissal or Deceleration), students should follow procedures in Section H of the UNE Student Handbook.
+If a student wishes to appeal a decision regarding academic progression, they must do so by submitting an academic appeal to the WCHP Dean's office within 7 business days of being notified of the change in academic progression.
 Full details of the process can be found in the UNE Student Handbook (see link above).
 Please contact Student Affairs on the Portland Campus for more information about this process.